malfunkt/hyperfox/README.md

 ## Build it yourself

-In order to build `arpfox` you'll need Go and a C compiler:
+In order to build `hyperfox` you'll need Go and a C compiler:

 ```
 go install github.com/malfunkt/hyperfox